-Such discussion interrogate realities and discourses that have been deemed natural in order to expose their socially contingent character.
-ACS courses are designed to elucidate what has been rendered socially invisible.
-By design, American Studies students are grounded in African American Studies and critical theory.
-Furthermore their foundation in critical race theory enables them to apply these methods of inquiry to the study of several ethnicities that constitutes the body politic.
-Studies interrogate the meaning of belonging, privilege, and exclusion.
-Among current American Studies courses are those that focus on cultural geography and cultural politics, borderlands, disaporas, film and media, gender, history, literature, music, performance, queer theory, and race theory.
+Such discussions interrogate realities and discourses that have been deemed natural in order to expose their socially contingent character.
+Through their critical engagement with race, gender, sexuality, social class, disability, and other sites of identity, and with their own relation to them, students interrogate the meaning of belonging, privilege, and exclusion.
+Among current American Studies courses are those that focus on cultural geography and cultural politics, borderlands, diasporas, film and media, gender, history, literature, music, performance, queer theory, and race theory.